-Blanket bans on food (i.e. using terminology such as 'nut free') or other allergy triggers aren't recommended.
+Blanket bans on food (ie 'nut-free environment') or other allergy triggers aren't recommended.

 It's impossible to guarantee complete removal of all allergens, or a specific allergen from the education or care service or community.
 Children and young people can be at risk of anaphylaxis from many foods or insect bites.
 It's not possible, nor practical, to ban or remove all food or insect allergens from an education or care service.